 Use tools like SEMRush for your audience research

-Use the information you already have to make an informed decision about your product/service’s marketing history, the previous conversion funnel details, and all the persona details about your targeted markets/segments.
+Use the information you already have to make an informed decision about your products’ marketing history, the previous conversion funnel details, and all the persona details about your targeted markets/segments.
 Use any existing:

 Use this information to see where your content should go and how you should position it.
 Get a good understanding of the questions your customers are asking.

-With both external and internal research now it’s time to turn that information into the perfect prospect persona and/or converting messaging.
+With both external and internal research, it’s time to turn that information into the perfect prospect persona and copywriting.
 Skip the persona part if you already have a clear understanding.

 What use is a buyer persona if it doesn’t discuss their pain points?
 Or list competitor products they may have tried?
 To create a perfect prospect persona, answer the following questions:

 Remove the guesswork.
-Make the connection between your solution and your One Reader’s problem using the information from the research you have about your audience.
+Make the connection between your solution and your one reader’s problem using the information from your research about your audience.